 Karma is a wonderful controversial topic which often spawns colourful and varied debate whenever the subject matter arises.

-I can’t help but feel that karma has had it’s definition twisted in so many different ways that people don’t really understand what it is any more.
+I can’t help but feel that it has had it’s definition twisted in so many different ways that people don’t really understand what it is any more.

-I’ve also heard people only offer a one sided translation to the results of karma, to a me a very dangerous mistake to make.
+I’ve also heard people only offer a one sided translation to the results of karma.
+To me that’s a very dangerous mistake to make.

 There was even an article recently about a UKIP politician who claimed that all the recent storms and flooding in the UK was as a result of gay marriages being allowed and because ‘God was not happy’.